reactiveui/website/input/docs/handbook/data-binding/avalonia.md

 }
 ```

 Unfortunately, Avalonia XAML rendering engine won't generate strongly type `x:Name` references to controls for you, so the only way for now is to use the `FindControl` method that will find a control with specified name, or to use `{Binding Path}` syntax.
-But still, handling interactions, events or activation in the `WhenActivated` block is still a nice reason to use this feature.
+But handling interactions, events and activation in the `WhenActivated` block is still a nice reason to use `IViewFor`.